With cases up, Washington region steps up coronavirus restrictions and enforcement

 Virginia reported one death Sunday, bringing total fatalities during the pandemic to 3,800.
 Maryland reported nine deaths, for a total of 4,302.
 The District added two fatalities, bringing its grim toll to 660 deaths.
 Nationwide, more than 246,000 people nationwide died of covid-19, according to Johns Hopkins University.

-Emily Davies contributed to this report
+Emily Davies contributed to this report.